gustaborges/course-tdd-ita/TDD_Week4/README.md

 I made use of specialized classes in Java that perform read and write operations in XML files.

 All functionalities were developed using test-driven development approach.

+There have been developed both unit and integration tests, with use of mock objects.